twolodzko/se/README.md

   [std::char::escape_default].
 * `=` – print the line number.
 * `s/src/dst/[limit]` – use regular expression to replace `src` with `dst` in the pattern space.
+  If there's nothing to substitute, it has no effect.
 * `k N-M` – keep the characters from the `N-M` range (inclusive). `M` means `M`th character, `-M` is an left-open interval (same as `1-M`), `N-` is an right-open interval.
 * `h` – hold the content of the pattern space to the hold space.